ralexstokes/ssz-rs/README.md

 # ssz_rs ✂️

-An implementation of the `ssz` serialization scheme defined in the [eth2.0-specs repo](https://github.com/ethereum/eth2.0-specs).
+An implementation of the `ssz` serialization scheme defined in the [consensus-specs repo](https://github.com/ethereum/consensus-specs).

 # Features